 Using multiple communication channels instead of one

 This is often a problem many businesses make when outsourcing work, including outsourcing software development.
-Instead of messaging on multiple platforms, perhaps what’s app, messenger, and LinkedIn, choose one platform and stick to this.
+Instead of messaging on multiple platforms, choose a single platform and stick to this.

-If possible, choose a business-related service, one which allows you to attach files and make phone calls without the need to exit the app or switch tabs.
-This further streamlines your communication and overall project clarity, allowing for better results in a shorter time frame with a whole lot less confusion.
+If possible, choose a business-related service, one which allows you to attach files and make phonecalls without having to exit the app or switch tabs.
+This further streamlines your communication and overall project clarity, allowing for better results with a whole lot less confusion.

 Avoid micromanaging your software creation

 Finally, as a business owner, the creation of your new bespoke software is an exciting time.
-However, micromanaging the project is not only unhelpful, but it slows down the project and puts a roof over the potential of what it could be.
+However, micromanaging the project is not only unhelpful, but it slows down the project and puts a limit on the potential of the project’s scope.

 It’s more than okay to have an opinion on what it looks like, how it works, and the overall quality of the software.
-However, you should insert your feedback and opinion at set intervals, not regularly checking in for several hours a day.
-Remember: although your project is no doubt a top priority, developers do have other projects and work to do, too.
+However, you should give feedback at set intervals, not regularly checking in for several hours a day.
+Remember: although your project is no doubt a top priority, developers do have other customers and projects.

-If upon reading this article, you’re ready to choose a software development company, we’d love to hear from you.
-At Bespoke Software, we specialise in custom software development, creating various software for a wide range of different businesses.
+If while reading this article, you’re ready to choose a software development company, we’d love to hear from you.
+At BSPOKE Software, we specialise in custom software creation, developing various kinds of software for a wide range of different businesses.

 Whether you’d like to hash out some details, ask for advice, or just want a chat on how we work, we’d be more than happy to speak with you.
 To get in touch, please click here.